jamogriff/bare-cli/README.md

 #### io.choice()

-Prompt the user to choose a value from a list of choices and return tuple with chosen index and value.
+Prompt the user to choose a value from a list of choices and return a tuple with chosen index and value.

 The default behavior for this method is to give the user multiple chances to choose a valid option and in the case they don't choose one BareCLI will exit the program.